 upgrade this section of US 70:

-Business to Neuse River Bridge (W-5600) , NCDOT will replace the current
+70 Business to the Neuse River Bridge (W-5600) , NCDOT will replace the

-US 70 intersections with Wilson Mills Road and Swift Creek Road to
+current US 70 intersections with Wilson Mills Road and Swift Creek Road

 Here's a map of the project area:4